kizunanocoin/docs/docs/integration-guides/the-basics.md

 ## Representatives

 KIZUNANO COIN Network achieves consensus using the unique [Open Representative Voting (ORV)](/what-is-nano/overview/#representatives-and-voting) model.
-In this setup, representatives (accounts where nano\_node with the private keys are running 24/7) vote on transactions.
+In this setup, representatives (accounts where kizunano_node with the private keys are running 24/7) vote on transactions.

 !!! info
     Below are some helpful things to remember about KIZUNANO COIN's representatives and consensus:

     * A representative's voting power is directly proportional to the amount of funds delegated to that account by other users of the protocol.
-    * An account's representative has no bearing on its transactions or nano\_node operation.
+    * An account's representative has no bearing on its transactions or kizunano_node operation.
     * Choosing a representative with good uptime that is also a unique entity (to prevent sybil attacks) helps maintain high KIZUNANO COIN network security.
     * If an account's representative goes offline, the account's funds are no longer used to help secure the network; however, the account is unaffected.
     * Anyone that runs a full-time node may be a representative and be delegated voting weight from other users of the protocol.